Information and Resources

 Meeting Community Needs

-We've served approximately 50,000 people throughout the five boroughs of New York City
+We've served over 200,000 people throughout the five boroughs of New York City since 2002.

 Share 4 Life strives to meet the needs of the community by offering a variety of high quality and engaging programs, services and initiatives for families, including children, youth, adults and senior citizens who live in low and moderate income communities.